 Top of Page

-Change the message format for all messages sent to a specified Internet recipient
+Change the message format for all messages sent to a specified recipient

-- In the E-mail box, double-click the recipient's e-mail address.
+- In the Email box, double-click the email address.

-Note You can change the format for only the messages sent to a contact with an SMTP e-mail address.
-An SMTP e-mail address contains the @ symbol — for example, firstname.lastname@example.org.
-If you are using an Exchange account and sending to another person in your organization who is also using an Exchange account, this feature is not available.
+Note You can change the format for only the messages sent to a contact with an SMTP email address.
+You can identify an SMTP email address as those that contain the @ symbol — for example, firstname.lastname@example.org.
+If you are using an Exchange Server account and sending to another person in your organization who is also using an Exchange Server account, this feature is not available.

 Top of Page